Evin Prison: 2025

+Funeral of Davood Shirvani, Iranian physician killed in Israeli airstrike on Evin Prison.

-On Monday 23 June 2025, during the Israel–Iran war, Israel launched airstrikes targeting parts of the prison, with the Israeli military stating that the strike aimed at the prison's entrance gate.
+On Monday 23 June 2025, during the Twelve-Day War, Israel launched airstrikes targeting parts of the prison, with the Israeli military stating that the strike aimed at the prison's entrance gate.
 In the wake of the attack, reports indicated that groups of families of political prisoners and local residents attempted to reach the prison.
 This strike occurred alongside Israeli attacks on other facilities linked to Iran's internal security apparatus, including the Basij Headquarters, Seyyed al-Shohada Corps, Thar-Allah Headquarters, Alborz Corps, Intelligence Protection Command of the Police Force, and the Police Force Intelligence Headquarters.

-A spokesperson for the Iranian judiciary later said that at least 71 people had been killed in the attack on Evin prison, which included staff, soldiers, prisoners and members of visiting families.
+The Israeli strikes that occurred during visiting hours, caused extensive damage to the prison, including the destruction of the library, the prisoners' meeting area, the clinic, the prosecutor's office, and several prison cells, which were severely damaged, according to human rights groups and relatives of prisoners.
+One of the missiles hit the entrance to the prison, where prisoners often wait to be transferred to the hospital or court.

+According to Iranian media, activists and human rights groups, among the dead and injured were family members of prisoners, social workers, a lawyer, doctors and nurses, a 5-year-old child, teenage soldiers guarding the doors as part of their compulsory military service, administrative staff and residents of the area.

 It later confirmed the deaths of five prisoners who had been convicted of financial crimes and the escape of an "insignificant number of inmates".

+The attack was the deadliest in the conflict.
+Surviving political prisoners were transferred to other prisons, such as Nasrin Javadi who in July was moved to Qarchak Prison.